Jedi Temple, Coruscant, 40 BBY "Turn to the Dark Side, you had. Complete, your recovery cannot be."

 Shmi Skywalker knew she should look Master Yoda in the eye.
-But her baby began to cry, as if sensing his mother’s distress, though actually it was that he was hungry.
-So she didn't look up as she placed him at her breast, and said, “You are right, Master Yoda.
+But her baby began to cry, as if sensing his mother's distress, though she could sense he was just hungry.
+So she didn't look up as she placed him at her breast, and said, "You are right, Master Yoda.
 I feel it in myself that I am no longer fit to be a Jedi.
-However, I leave my fate, and that of my son’s, in the hand’s of the Council.”
+However, I leave my fate, and that of my son's, in the hands of the Council."

 "Tell us your whole story over, from the beginning," said Master Windu.

-It was strange, how utterly detached she now was from what had once possessed her to the point that it had destroyed everything she had trained herself to be.
-“On the way back from Chommell Major, my Padawan and I received a distress call, which proved to be from a small planetoid, probably artificially constructed, located on a isolated spot on the Corellian Run.”
+It was strange, how utterly detached she now was from what had once possessed her so much, it had destroyed everything she had trained herself to be.
+"On our way back from Chommell Major, my Padawan and I received a distress call, which proved to be from a small planetoid, probably artificially constructed, located on a isolated spot on the Corellian Run."

 "Can you remember anything more, than earlier, about its exact location?"
 Even Piell interrupted her.